bcherng/fim-daemon/README.md

 # FIM-Daemon

-Deamon-component of the FIM system.
+Daemon-component of the FIM system.
 Persistent real-time monitoring daemons for Windows and Linux.

 ## About The Project